 - Federal Student Loan Consolidation

 We do not send paper financial aid award letters and notices about incomplete applications to current or matriculating new students.
-The College uses NetPartner software to permit students and applicants for admission to check the status of their financial aid applications on-line.
+The College uses NetPartner software to permit students and applicants for admission to check the status of their financial aid applications online.
 Financial aid awards for admitted and current students may also be reviewed on-line.
-These records may be accessed in a secure website at amherst.edu/go/netpartner by entering your Amherst user name and password.
+These records may be accessed in a secure website at amherst.edu/go/faportal by entering your Amherst user name and password.

 What If I Have Some Questions About My Award?

 If you have a question about your financial aid award, please visit, call, or write the office to clarify things.
 Our staff is experienced in answering a broad array of questions regarding the application process, individual aid programs, the crediting of aid to student accounts, and general policy and procedures.
-In some cases a question may be referred to a dean for response if it involves interpretation of financial aid policy.
+In some cases, a question may be referred to a dean for a response if it involves interpretation of financial aid policy.